-The driver has one hour from the posting of the penalty to protest (rule 403).
-If the protest is not upheld he can make an appeal (rule 405).
+The rider has one hour from the posting of the penalty to protest (rule 403).
+If the protest is not upheld he/she can make an appeal (rule 405).

-A yellow/red card received in all UIM disciplines and classes count towards the drivers CV and shall be accumulated.
+A yellow/red card received in all UIM disciplines and classes count towards the riders CV and shall be accumulated.